 WORRYING NEWS ABOUT THE RESTORATION!

 We have discovered that the medieval roof rafters are in a much worse condition than was originally thought.
 This also applies to the valley gutter between the roofs, hidden parts of which had almost decayed away altogether.
-In spite of cutting back on some aspects of the project, another £45,000 is now needed to reach our target.
+In spite of cutting back on some aspects of the project, another £50,000 is now needed to reach our target.
+We have made a start on raising the extra funds through the generosity of individuals and various grants, but need a further £22,000

 If you would like to help the success of this project, you could do any or all of the following: